JungleComputing/ipl/README.txt

 The BCEL copyright notice lives in "notices/LICENSE.bcel.txt".
 The Log4J copyright notice lives in "notices/LICENSE.log4j.txt".
-The Commons copyright notice lives in notices/LICENSE.apache-2.0.txt".
+The Commons copyright notice lives in "notices/LICENSE.apache-2.0.txt".
+The ASM copyright notice lives in "notices/LICENSE.asm.txt".

 This product includes jstun, which is distributed with a dual license, one of which is version 2.0 of the Apache license.
 It lives in